pauldedecker/commco-lab/_posts/2021-02-25-survey-barriers-accessibility.md

 All response data will be stored online through the Qualtrics website.
 Your responses will be stored in a password protected database.
 No personally identifiable information will be linked to your responses.

-The following three people may access the raw data (i.e. as individual responses).

-1) Dr. Paul De Decker, an Associate Professor of Linguistics at Memorial University.

-2) Greg O’Grady, Chair of the NLSA.

-3) A research assistant and member of the Solidarity Project team.

-**Importantly,** at no time will any of these people know who contributed which response.

-All raw data will be retained indefinitely for the purposes of advocacy for PWS in NL.

-Stakeholders and members of the NLSA Solidarity Project will have access to results in a pooled format.
-We will then decide together which data will be used for advocacy purposes.
+Because of the methods used in this study, i.e. an online survey, no signed consent forms will be produced.

+Data will be kept indefinitely but for a minimum of five years, as required by Memorial University’s policy on Integrity in Scholarly Research.
+The NLSA will have access to the summarized data in its aggregate form.
+Data collected from the survey will be used for stuttering advocacy by the NLSA and may be used for research analysis and/or output as presentations at scholarly conferences and publication in academic journals.

 We will produce a final report that highlights any significant findings from the survey.
 Where appropriate, we may paraphrase information shared with us through the survey.
 This report will be publicly available and accessible from the project webpage at [nlsacollaborative.ca](http://nlsacollaborative.ca/).